circonus-labs/libmtev/docs-md/development/eventer.md

 ```

 By setting the `mask` to `EVENTER_TIMER` and the `whence` to a desired time,
-an event will perform it's callback at some point in the future.
+an event will perform its callback at some point in the future.

 The return value of callbacks for timer events should always be 0.